 The Civil Air Navigation Services Organisation (CANSO) is the global voice of air traffic management worldwide.
 CANSO Members support almost 90 percent of world air traffic.
 Members share information and develop new policies, with the ultimate aim of improving air navigation services on the ground and in the air.
 CANSO represents its Members’ views in major regulatory and industry forums, including at ICAO, where it has official Observer status.
 CANSO has an extensive network of Associate Members drawn from across the aviation industry.
 For more, visit canso.org.

-Founded in 1980, European Regions Airline Association (ERA) is a non-profit trade association representing over 60 airlines and around 150 companies involved in European air transport and is the only association representing the entire spectrum of companies involved in European aviation.
-The association promotes the interests of European airlines by lobbying European regulatory bodies on policy matters, promoting the social and economic importance of air transport and its environmental commitments.
+Founded in 1980, the European Regions Airline Association (ERA) is a non-profit trade association representing over 60 airlines and around 150 companies involved in European air transport and is the only association representing the entire spectrum of companies involved in European aviation.
+The association promotes the interests of European airlines by lobbying European regulatory bodies on policy matters and promoting the social and economic importance of air transport and its environmental commitments.

 IATA (International Air Transport Association) represents some 290 airlines comprising 82% of global air traffic.
 You can follow IATA at https://twitter.com/iata for announcements, policy positions, and other useful industry information.